cnharrison/dice-witch/frontend/src/pages/Docs/content/appearances-and-web-rolling.md

 ### Dice Witch Admin role

 A server can create a role named exactly **Dice Witch Admin**.
-Members with that role can manage the Server Library, Server appearance, and roll-delivery preference without receiving Discord's Administrator permission.
+Members with that role can manage the server library, server appearance, and roll-delivery preference without receiving Discord's Administrator permission.

 ## Roll delay